 Almost every driver in the United States is required by law to carry car insurance.
 After an accident, car insurance can protect you from financial devastation, pay to repair your vehicle and cover your medical expenses.

-If you have never purchased car insurance before, knowing what is and is not covered can be confusing.
+If you have never purchased car insurance before, understanding the basic types of coverage can be helpful.
 A single car insurance policy includes multiple types of coverage and it is important to understand each one.
-Fortunately, car insurance is not as overwhelming as it may seem, and with some research, you can feel confident making appropriate choices for your needs.
+Fortunately, car insurance is not as overwhelming as it may seem.

 When you purchase a policy, you will select the coverages you want and a certain amount of coverage for each type.
 However, your state likely has legal requirements for the minimum amount of coverage you need to have, meaning you will not be able to purchase any amount below the minimum required coverage limits.

 The most common types of car insurance

 Car insurance companies typically offer several basic coverage types, as well as optional endorsements that can enhance your protection.
 The most common types of standard and optional coverages are: